Dataframe manipulation in Scheme

 Filter Observations

-The dataframe library includes some handling of missing values, represented as 'na, but nothing currently that will handle 'na values while filtering.
-You either need to remove 'na values from the column, e.g., (dataframe-filter* dat (col-name) (not (na? col-name))) or the whole dataframe, e.g., (dataframe-remove-na dat), up front or explicitly (and annoyingly) handle them in every filter (see below).
+The dataframe library includes some handling of missing values, represented as 'na, but nothing currently that will automatically drop 'na values while filtering as in dplyr::filter.
+A couple of options for handling 'na are presented in the code below.
 In the original blog post, they built up to a compound filter with pipe operators, but here I will just cut to the chase and show the final version.

 (-> dat